 In the early stages of diabetic retinopathy (DR), there are limited signs and symptoms of disease, and consequently all patients with a diagnosis of diabetes should have their eyes examined by a physician at least annually to check for diabetic retinopathy and monitor disease progression.
 Even at these early stages of diabetic retinopathy, permanent damage to the retinal tissue has already occurred.
-Thus, there is a very large medical need for developing more effective therapies that can both treat diabetic retinopathy and reverse the disease pathology which otherwise leads to retinal capillary break-down and the associated tissue loss in the neurovascular structures of the eye resulting in permeant vision loss.
+Thus, there is a very large medical need for developing more effective and less burdensome therapies that can both treat diabetic retinopathy and reverse the disease pathology which otherwise leads to retinal capillary break-down and the associated tissue loss in the neurovascular structures of the eye resulting in permeant vision loss.

 Today, laser photocoagulation, steroids and anti-vascular endothelial growth factor (anti-VEGF) therapies are the main treatment options for diabetic retinopathy.
 However, these treatments have limited efficacy and can result in severe adverse events including visually threatening complications from pan-retinal photocoagulation and other toxicities [Falavarjani 2013 and Russell 1985].
 The leading anti-VEGF therapies are primarily used to treat diabetic macular edema (DME), which is a serious complication of DR that leads to central vision loss and is most prominent in the later stages of disease.